hakanardo/facetree/README.rst

     }

 Using the backend it is then possible to donwload these entries.
 Either one by one or all at once.
-There is also a longpoll (??) endpoint to get updates after a full download has been performed.
+There is also a longpoll (see https://www.pubnub.com/blog/2014-12-01-http-long-polling/) endpoint to get updates after a full download has been performed.
 And it is possible to download historic version of the entries.
 The details of the API is described in swagger.yaml from which docs are generated here: